-As discussed in the Explanatory Note to this Quarterly Report on Form 10-Q/A and Note 1- Description of Business-Restatement of Condensed Consolidated Financial Statements and Immaterial Correction of Prior-Period Errors to the unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q/A, certain items within this Part 1, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" have been updated to reflect the restatement of the unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q/A. Except as described above, this Management's Discussion and Analysis of Financial Condition and Results of Operations does not substantively amend, update or change any other items or disclosures contained in the Original Form 10-Q filed with the SEC on May 16, 2022, and accordingly, this Management's Discussion and Analysis of Financial Condition and Results of Operations does not substantively amend, update or change any other items or disclosures contained in the Original Form 10-Q, or modify or update those disclosures affected by subsequent events occurring after May 16, 2022, the original filing date of the Original Form 10-Q, or modify or update those disclosures affected by subsequent events, except to reflect such restatement and its effects.
-Accordingly, the Company has not updated forward-looking_statements or information to reflect events occurring after the filing of the Original Form 10-Q. Refer to Note 1 - Description of Business - Restatement of Condensed Consolidated Financial Statements and Immaterial Correction of Prior-Period Errors to the unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q/A for a description of the restatement.
+As discussed in the Explanatory Note to this Quarterly Report on Form 10-Q/A and Note 1- Description of Business-Restatement of Condensed Consolidated Financial Statements and Immaterial Correction of Prior-Period Errors to the unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q/A, certain items within this Part 1, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" have been updated to reflect the restatement of the unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q/A. Except as described above, this Management's Discussion and Analysis of Financial Condition and Results of Operations does not substantively amend, update or change any other items or disclosures contained in the Original Form 10-Q filed with the SEC on May 16, 2022, and accordingly, this Management's Discussion and Analysis of Financial Condition and Results of Operations does not reflect or purport to reflect any information or events occurring after May 16, 2022, the original filing date of the Original Form 10-Q, or modify or update those disclosures affected by subsequent events, except to reflect such restatement and its effects.
+Accordingly, the Company has not updated forward-looking statements or information to reflect events occurring after the filing of the Original Form 10-Q. Refer to Note 1 - Description of Business - Restatement of Condensed Consolidated Financial Statements and Immaterial Correction of Prior-Period Errors to the unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q/A for a description of the restatement.